 CCV Courses & Locations

-As a prospective international student, you will be required to enroll and complete 12 credits every fall and spring at CCV.
+As an international student, you will be required to enroll and complete 12 credits every fall and spring at CCV.
 You are only allowed one class (or 3 credits) of online coursework per semester.

 You must select a program of study that offers little to no online coursework; this means you must select a CCV location which can deliver traditional, in-person courses in a classroom setting.
 CCV has 12 locations statewide; however, our larger academic centers can best support this need.
 These centers are located in Winooski, Rutland, and Montpelier.
 View all of CCV’s locations around Vermont.